 If you want to set up a business online, you’ll need an eCommerce platform.
-Simply put, a good eCommerce platform will allow you to manage your products and customers, process orders, create a beautiful website, and market your business effectively.
+Simply put, if you are a store owner, a good eCommerce platform will allow you to manage your products and customers, process orders, create a beautiful website, and market your online business effectively.

 First, let’s see what an eCommerce platform is, and what you should look for when you’re trying to find the best one.